truEngineer/dm_shell/README.md

 ## Renaming multiple files

-Renaming files in a folder to sequential zero padded numbers.
+Renaming files in a folder to sequential zero padded numbers (`printf` is used for padding).

 ```bash
 $ ls *.jpeg | cat -n